 Once the application is complete and submitted, the foreigner will be given a Unique Identification Number or UID.
 It’s possible to make a request as a group, in which case the primary applicant will be issued the UID.

 It’s paramount that the information provided on the application form match the information shown on the traveler’s passport otherwise they will risk being denied entry into the Philippines.
 The eTA permit in such circumstances is deemed invalid, therefore, it is necessary to fill out the application form as accurately as possible.

 In the event that an applicant makes a mistake filling out the online eTA visa form, they may be required to submit an entirely new application.
 Sometimes, they can contact the Philippine eTA website and have the information updated instead.

 Travel to the Philippines from the UAE

-After the traveler has submitted the online Philippine eTA visa application, he/she can expect to hear back on the status of his/her application within 3 business days.
+After the applicant submits the online Philippine eTA visa application, they will hear back on its status within 3 business days.
 In some cases, the wait can be longer depending on whether there is any additional processing required on the application.

-Travelers should note that they will be required to provide evidence of onward travel from the Philippines before boarding a flight to the country.
-Some airlines refuse to board passengers if they fail to show a ticket and, in some cases, passengers may even be required to purchase tickets on the spot in order to proceed with their planned visit to the Philippines.
+All foreigners should keep in mind that they will be required to provide evidence of onward journey from the Philippines before boarding a flight to the country.
+Some airlines refuse to board passengers if they fail to show a ticket and, in some cases, passengers may even be required to purchase one on the spot in order to proceed with their planned visit to the Philippines.